What are the best Bucharest vegan restaurants?

 Does Romanian cuisine have vegan foods?
 YES!

 The point that I want to make is that since there are so many religious people, the culture has adapted to the situation.
-Before each religious holiday, Christmas, Easter and other smaller once, it is a custom to fast.
+Before each religious holiday, Christmas, Easter and other smaller ones, it is a custom to fast.
 Fasting is different for each religion, but in the Orthodox religion, it basically means to do good and be a good person and to adopt a strictly vegan diet.

 The only thing is that we don’t call it vegan, we call it “post”.